NamanSatish/namansatish.github.io/_projects/proj_2.md

     </div>
 </div>

 The gradient magnitude image after applying the Gaussian filter shows a cleaner edge detection compared to the previous results.
-The edges appear rounder and less abrupt in our FDO pass, resulting in a thicker and smoother outline of the camera man in the magnitude image.
+The edges appear rounder and less abrupt in our FDO pass, resulting in a thicker and smoother outline of the cameraman in the magnitude image.
 The binarized gradient magnitude image with a threshold of 0.11 was selected as it provides a good balance between edge detection and noise reduction.

 ### Derivative of Gaussian (DoG) Filter

 Now, we will create a Derivative of Gaussian filter by convolving the Gaussian filter with the FDO.
 This will allow us to combine the Gaussian filter and the FDO into a single convolution.
 We will then apply the DoG filter to the cameraman image and calculate the gradient magnitude.

-In calculating the DoG filter, it is important to have a Gaussian filter with a large enough kernel size, otherwise the DoG filter will be overly dominated by the FDO.
+In calculating the DoG filter, it is important to have a Gaussian filter with a large enough kernel size, otherwise, the DoG filter will be overly dominated by the FDO.

 <div class="row l-page">
     <div class="col-sm mt-3 mt-md-0">